Tax Reform and Business Taxes 2020

 Listed property.
 The new tax reform law increases the depreciation for passenger automobiles placed in service for 2020, the maximum amount of allowable depreciation is $10,100 for the year in which the vehicle is placed in service; Plus $8,000 if the vehicle qualifies for special bonus depreciation.
 The new law removes computers and peripheral equipment from the definition of listed property.
 Therefore, laptop computers, for example, are not subject to the strict substantiation requirements that apply to other listed property.

 Tax-deferred exchanges.
 The tax-deferred exchange rules in §1031 will only apply to real property.
 Personal property, such as autos, machines, tractors, equipment, etc., may no longer qualify under the tax-deferred exchange rules.

 Deductions and credits.
 The entertainment deduction has been repealed.
 The cost of tickets to concerts, football games, or ballet is no longer deductible.
 The $199 domestic production activities deduction is eliminated.
 The new tax reform law retains the research and development credit but will require a five-year amortization of research and development expenditures.
 The new tax reform law creates a temporary credit for employers paying employees who are on family and medical leave.

 Interest Deductions.
-For businesses with gross receipts in excess of $26 million, the new tax reform law caps the deduction for net interest expenses at30o/o of adjusted taxable income.
+For businesses with gross receipts in excess of $26 million, the new tax reform law caps the deduction for net interest expenses at 30% of adjusted taxable income.